 Answer: Pause the test case status whenever any step fails, so that you can resume from there and mark only the failed steps as passed.

-If the Test case status was completed, then re-running it will require you to update the testing status from step 1 as the earlier status of the steps would have been refreshed and test cases would return to the Active status.
+If the Test case status was completed, then re-running it will require you to update the testing status from step 1 as the earlier status of the steps is refreshed and test cases will return to the Active status.

 Q #16) Explain the workflow of test case execution in Test Runner and in the ListView.

 - If you need to mark the test step as ‘Pass’, then click the Tick mark for that step.

 - If you want to mark the test step as ‘Fail’, then click the Cross sign for that step.

 - In case you need to add comments for a test step, the Pass test step doesn’t display the comment text area.
 As of now, the comments section is available on a ‘Failed’ steps only.

 - If you need to add a comment for a Passed step, mark it as Fail (click on Cross icon) and then Pass the step (click the tick icon) and you will see the comment section.
 This is the known issue in the TFS.

 - You can also pause on the test step level and on the test case level.